-Long gone are the days of driving around looking for "For Sale" signs, open houses and combing through the classified ads to find a home.
+Long gone are the days of driving around looking for “For Sale” signs, open houses and combing through the classified ads to find a home.
 Today, most home searches are done from ones living room while sitting on the couch.
 The internet has changed how we search for homes and this can be a huge resource for the buyer.
 But like all good things there are downsides.
 Not all sites are updated regularly and not all information is accurate.
 Frequently I am asked to show a home which is already under contract, has been withdrawn from the market or has already been sold.
-The internet can also be a place for scams, and real estates transaction are fertile soil for this.
-But in spite of the downsides, searching online can save you a lot of time and energy by weeding out homes that do not meet your criteria and narrowing down the homes you do like.
+The internet can also be a place for scams, and real estate transactions are fertile soil for this.
+In spite of the downsides, searching online can save you a lot of time and energy by weeding out homes that do not meet your criteria and narrowing down the homes you do like.

 Going out to look at for a home can be fun, but unless you proceed in a focused and deliberate way it can quickly become stressful.